percona/community/content/contribute/_index.md

 # Percona Community

-We welcome all kinds of contributions, from code to documentation to visuals, awareness, enthusiasm, and more - we also contribute to other open source projects and communities!
+We welcome all kinds of contributions, from code to documentation to visuals, awareness, enthusiasm, and more &ndash; we also contribute to other open source projects and communities!
 Let's make technology better!

 {{% /hero-gradient %}}